vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/components/vrc_station.md

 | Station Enter Player Location   | Transform used to define where the user should be transported to when seated                            |
 | Station Exit Player Location    | Transform used to define where the user should be transported to when they are unseated                 |
 | Controls Object                 | This is used for having a station where you can control an object, such as vehicles.                    |

-The table above represents the "Parameter" and "Description" columns of the information you provided.

-If you have any further questions or need additional assistance, feel free to ask!